 Broken teeth that still have the tooth root intact can receive dental crowns.
 Patients with missing teeth may also receive dental implants, dentures, or dental bridges which can be covered and protected with dental crowns.
 Patients with tooth decay need treatment before a dental crown.
 They receive dental crowns after the infection is removed, often through a root canal procedure.

 Is it painful to receive dental crowns?

 A local anesthetic numbs the tooth that is receiving the dental crown, so the procedure shouldn’t be painful.
 You may feel some soreness after the procedure, but this is normal and should pass after a couple of days.

 Can dental crowns fall out?

 Dental crowns can come loose as a result of tooth damage or decay.
 We will monitor the condition of your dental crown during routine dental care visits.
 If you notice any changes in the fit or comfort of your crown, or if the crown falls out, contact our office right away.
 We will give you advice on how to address the problem.
 Our staff can also schedule a follow-up appointment to assess the damaged tooth.

 Do you have damaged or weak teeth?
 Strengthen your teeth and dental restorations with dental crowns in Charlotte, NC.
-Call Stewart Dental Group today at 704-255-4256.
-You can also request an appointment with our dental team online today.
+Call Stewart Dental Group for dental crowns at 704-255-4256.
+You can also request a dental exam online with our dentists today.